LOKESH-DUDDUKURI/INTERACTIVE_TASK_MANAGER/README.md

 **Interactive task manager**</br>
 **Overview**</br>
 This is a simple command-line application built in Python that allows users to manage their tasks effectively.
-The Task Management System enables users to create, view, modify, and delete tasks, providing a straightforward interface for managing daily activities.
+The Task Management System enables users to create, view, modify, and delete tasks, providing a straightforward interface for managing daily activities.</br>
 **Features**</br>
 **Create Tasks:** Add new tasks with titles and descriptions.</br>
 **View Tasks:** Display all current tasks in a user-friendly format.</br>